Homebrew/homebrew-cask/doc/hacking.md

 functionality should have similar flags and parameters.

 However, very little backend code is shared between the two projects.
-The Homebrew codebase is based on how Homebrew *formulae* work, and our *casks* are very much unlike that.
+The Homebrew codebase is based on how Homebrew Formulae work, and our Casks are very much unlike Formulae.

 Because our backend needs are so different, we are discussing whether we should completely separate our codebase from Homebrew's